benc-uk/smilr/README.md

 #### Other.
 Admin & helper routes:
 - `GET /api/dbinit` - Reinit the database, delete and recreate Cosmos db & collection, then load seed data.
 Seed data is held in `seed-data.json` and can be modified as required.
-- `GET /api/info` - Provide some information about the backend service, including hostname (good for debuging loadbalanced containers)
+- `GET /api/info` - Provide some information about the backend service, including hostname (good for debuging & checking loadbalancing)

 ### Data access
-All data is held in Cosmos DB, the data access layer is a plain ES6 class **DataAccess* in `data-access.js`.
-Any Cosmos DB specific code and logic is encapsulated here
+All data is held in Cosmos DB, the data access layer is a plain ES6 class **DataAccess** in `data-access.js`.
+All Cosmos DB specific code and logic is encapsulated here

 ### Data API server - Config
 The server listens on port 4000 and requires two configuration variables to be set.
 These are taken from the OS environmental variables.
 A `.env` file [can also be used](https://www.npmjs.com/package/dotenv) if present.